beth-gooding/frontend-masters-plain-rn/README.md

-# frontend-masters-plain-rn
+# Frontend Masters React Native Course

-Follows the React Native v2 course from Frontend Masters, using plain react native
+This repo follows the course using plain React Native.
+Most code is copied from my expo [repo](), with additional colour previews on the colour palette modal screen.